 Remove the bay leaf and purée with an immersion blender.
 If you prefer to skip this step you can chop up the mushrooms quite fine at the beginning and leave them in small chunks.
 I prefer it puréed.

-It’s important to use a very old sharp cheese in this soup.
+It’s important to use a very old sharp cheese in Mushroom Cheddar Chowder.
 I highly recommend a well aged Cheddar for the best flavour.
 And stick to a non coloured cheese otherwise it will result in an odd coloured soup.
 Shred the cheese and add most of it to the soup, remove from heat and stir it in until it’s melted.

 Serve the soup with some minced green onions, a dollop of sour cream and the reserved shredded cheese.
 Add fresh ground black pepper if desired.